iPad Pro 2018: Rumors Hint At Apple’s 2018 Flagship Tablet’s A12X Bionic Processor

 — MacRumors.com (@MacRumors) September 18, 2018

-Considering Apple’s tendency of using upgraded chips to power its flagship tablets, signs initially seemed to be pointing to the iPad Pro 2018 being equipped with the A11X Bionic, an upgraded variant of the chip used in the iPhone X. Since the iPhone XS, XS Max, and XR have already been released, however, Apple might opt to adopt a different strategy this time around.
+Considering Apple’s tendency to use upgraded chips to power its flagship tablets, signs initially seemed to be pointing to the iPad Pro 2018 being equipped with the A11X Bionic, an upgraded variant of the chip used in the iPhone X. Since the iPhone XS, XS Max, and XR have already been released, however, Apple might opt to adopt a different strategy this time around.
 A notable leaker who goes by the alias “Longhorn” has reportedly even leaked the internal name of the iPad Pro 2018’s processor — T8027.
-With this in mind, there is a pretty good chance that Apple might forego the A11X Bionic chip in its entirety for the iPad Pro 2018, equipping the device with the A12X Bionic instead.
+With this in mind, there is a pretty good chance that Apple might forego the A11X Bionic chip entirely for the iPad Pro 2018, equipping the device with the A12X Bionic instead.

-If Apple opts to adopt this strategy, there is very little doubt that the 2018 iPad Pro series would be the company’s most formidable set of tablets yet.
+If Apple chooses to adopt this strategy, there is very little doubt that the 2018 iPad Pro series would be the company’s most formidable set of tablets yet.